xuri/excelize-doc/en/image.md

 func (f *File) DeletePicture(sheet, cell string) (err error)
 ```

-DeletePicture provides a function to delete charts in a spreadsheet by given worksheet and cell name.
+DeletePicture provides a function to delete charts in a spreadsheet by given worksheet name and cell reference.
 Note that the image file won't be deleted from the document currently.